Customer feedback

 The complaint process has three stages.

-Stage 2 is an investigation by someone independent of the service complained about, with independent oversight.
-A senior manager of the service complained about will then be responsible for reviewing the investigation and providing the stage 2 response.
-Your stage 2 response should be issued within a maximum of 65 working days, unless agreed otherwise with you.
+Stage 2 involves an independent investigation overseen by someone independent of the service complained about.
+A senior manager will then review the investigation and provide the stage 2 response.
+The response should be issued within 65 working days unless otherwise agreed.

-Stage 3 is a review panel made up of independent people who will review your complaint to consider recommendations for resolution.
-The Director of Children’s Services will then be responsible for considering the recommendations made and providing the stage 3 response.
-Your stage 3 response should be issued within a maximum of 50 working days, unless agreed otherwise with you.
+Stage 3 is a review panel made up of independent individuals to consider recommendations for resolution.
+The Director of Children’s Services will review the recommendations and provide a response within 50 working days unless otherwise agreed.

-If you are not satisfied with the outcome of your complaint, once we have issued a final response you can refer your complaint to the Local Government and Social Care Ombudsman and ask for it to be reviewed.
+If you are not satisfied with the outcome, you may refer your complaint to the Local Government and Social Care Ombudsman for further review.

 Telephone: 0300 061 0614

-Visit the Local Government and Social Care Ombudsman's website
+Visit the Local Government and Social Care Ombudsman website

 If you would like to see the procedure in full, you can view or download our full Customer Feedback Children’s Statutory Social Care Procedure (PDF).